justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Information-Extraction.md

 2. Object detection

-    Detect comon objects and people in images and provide their locations as bounding box coordinates
+    Detect common objects and people in images and provide their locations as bounding box coordinates

 3. Optical character recognition (OCR)